 Both options can have “pros” and “cons” depending on many variables like loan amount, property location, down payment and credit profile of the applicant.
 There are standard jumbo options today that require only 5% down payment.
 However, these programs require very strong credit and payment reserves to qualify.
 VA is a little less restrictive on these requirements.

-Also, when the home buyers down payment is less than 20%, regular jumbo loans are often processed into two separate loans (80/15 or 80/10) in order to avoid monthly mortgage insurance.
+Also, when the home buyer’s down payment is less than 20%, regular jumbo loans are often processed into two separate loans (80/15 or 80/10) in order to avoid monthly mortgage insurance.
 VA loans don’t have mortgage insurance (PMI) and the program is one single loan.
-The VA loans can also have lower interest rates when you compare them with regular jumbo loans above 90% loan to value.
+The VA loans often have lower interest rates when you compare them with regular jumbo loans above 90% loan to value.
 Both programs will offer approved buyers with a choice of 15-30 year fix rate terms or adjustable-rate options.

-Important VA Jumbo Mortgage Details:
+Important Florida VA Jumbo Mortgage Details:

 - Vets should have their Certificate of Eligibility before they apply.
 Don’t have this? we can help you.